Mir Muhammad Rebellion

-Şoreşa Mîr Mihemed) was a Kurdish uprising led by Mir Muhammed of Rawanduz between 1830 and 1838 against the Ottoman Empire.
-Mir Muhammed, seeking autonomy and inspired by Muhammad Ali of Egypt, launched a campaign to unify Kurdish tribes and expand his influence in Upper Mesopotamia.
+Şoreşa Mîr Mihemed) was a Kurdish uprising led by Mir Muhammad of Rawanduz between 1830 and 1838 against the Ottoman Empire.
+Mir Muhammad, seeking autonomy and inspired by Muhammad Ali of Egypt, launched a campaign to unify Kurdish tribes and expand his influence in Upper Mesopotamia.
 The rebellion coincided with the weakening of Ottoman central authority, allowing him to challenge imperial rule until the Ottomans suppressed the uprising in 1835–1838.
 Following his surrender, the Soran Emirate was dissolved, and Kurdish regions were reincorporated into the Ottoman administrative structure.

 Background

-Mir Muhammed of Rawanduz, emir of the Soran Emirate, emerged as a dominant regional figure in the early 1830s.
-Inspired by the example of Muhammad Ali of Egypt, he aimed to establish a semi independent Kurdish state within the Ottoman Empire.
+Mir Muhammad of Rawanduz, emir of the Soran Emirate, emerged as a dominant regional figure in the early 1830s.
+Inspired by the example of Muhammad Ali of Egypt, he aimed to establish a semi-independent Kurdish state within the Ottoman Empire.
 He forcefully subdued neighboring Kurdish tribes and positioned himself as a significant local ruler.
 This period saw increasing political awareness among Kurdish notables, coupled with a growing desire for autonomy.

-Taking advantage of declining imperial control, Mir Muhammed expanded his influence into Sulaymaniyah, Erbil, and Mosul.
+Taking advantage of declining imperial control, Mir Muhammad expanded his influence into Sulaymaniyah, Erbil, and Mosul.
 During this campaign, he briefly allied with Bedir Khan Beg of Cizre, attempting to unite Kurdish leaders in opposition to the Ottomans.

-According to archival Ottoman sources, Mir Muhammed's territorial control included, beyond the Soran region itself, large portions of the Shahrizor region, including Koy Sanjaq, Harir, Köprü, and parts of Erbil.
+According to archival Ottoman sources, Mir Muhammad's territorial control included, beyond the Soran region itself, large portions of the Shahrizor region, including Koy Sanjaq, Harir, Köprü, and parts of Erbil.
 To the north, his domain extended into Cizre and parts of Bohtan, and by 1835 it also encompassed sections of the Bahdinan and Baban Kurdish principalities.

-In 1832–1833, the Ottoman Empire faced simultaneous threats, including the Wahhabi uprising in Arabia and the revolt of Muhammad Ali of Egypt, whose influence extended into Syria and Anatolia.
-During this turbulent period, the Governor of Baghdad launched a major military campaign against Mir Muhammed, Emir of Soran, whose influence was steadily growing.
-In 1248 AH (1832–33), the governor marched with a large force in an attempt to suppress him.
+In 1832-1833, the Ottoman Empire faced simultaneous threats, including the Wahhabi uprising in Arabia and the revolt of Muhammad Ali of Egypt, whose influence extended into Syria and Anatolia.
+During this turbulent period, the Governor of Baghdad launched a major military campaign against Mir Muhammad, Emir of Soran, whose influence was steadily growing.
+In 1248 AH (1832-33), the governor marched with a large force in an attempt to suppress him.

 However, the campaign failed.
-Several factors contributed to this failure, including Mir Muhammed's strong relations with Iran and his occupation of parts of the Baban region.
+Several factors contributed to this failure, including Mir Muhammad's strong relations with Iran and his occupation of parts of the Baban region.
 The Governor of Baghdad was unable to subdue him and ultimately achieved no decisive result.

 Faced with growing difficulties on multiple fronts, the Ottoman central administration opted to avoid further military escalation.
 Instead, it turned to diplomacy.
-In an effort to secure Mir Muhammed's loyalty and bring him nominally under imperial control, the Ottoman government granted him the honorary title of "Pasha."
+In an effort to secure Mir Muhammad's loyalty and bring him nominally under imperial control, the Ottoman government granted him the honorary title of "Pasha."
 A peace agreement was reached, and Ottoman troops withdrew from the region.

-In the aftermath, Mir Muhammed emerged even stronger, consolidating his position and expanding his authority by seizing control of the Amadiya district.
+In the aftermath, Mir Muhammad emerged even stronger, consolidating his position and expanding his authority by seizing control of the Amadiya district.

 Rebellion and Ottoman Response

+Having breathed a sigh of relief with the Treaty of Kütahya in May 1833, the Ottoman Empire decided to launch a campaign in Kurdistan to suppress the Mir Muhammad rebellion and put an end to the autonomous Kurdish principalities.